Children And Testing – The Bajan Edition

 My sweetheart sister Sancia pissed me off this past week.
 And if you know me, you know she’s my world.
 Born on the day I turned 4, I consider Sancia my best birthday gift ever!
 I’ve loved her from day one, and growing up, even though I was always the smaller one between the two of us, I always felt like her protector, like a big sister.
 She has always been a darling, thoughtful, generous, bright, one of the most naturally intelligent people I know, highly intellectual, compassionate, she possesses a sharp wit, and just like our mother, is fortitudinous beyond imagination.
 Like me, she loves a good laugh.
 Unlike me, she’s tolerant of people and their BS.
 Whatever our similarities or differences, my mom constantly says we have made her extremely proud.
 One of us has also made her a proud grandmother – my sister, with her gifted son, my beloved nephew, Nicholai.
 I’ve previously blogged about Nicholai in “I Got Mail – A Handwritten Letter” and in “My Little Track Star.”
 Just like his mother, Nicholai is tied to my heartstrings.
 There is very little either of them could do wrong by me.
 Over the years, as siblings do from time to time, my sister and I have had our differences, but whenever it came to her differences with anyone else, be it our mom or Nicholai’s estranged father, or whatever challenge Sancia has had to face, I’ve always found myself in her corner.

 On Wednesday, the results came back for the Barbados Secondary Schools Entrance Examination, popularly referred to as the Common Entrance Exam or the 11+.
 The exam is taken by primary school students for placement at any of the island’s 22 secondary schools and tests their skills in English, math and composition writing.
 Here in New York, the equivalent (of sorts) to the 11+ might be considered the Specialized High Schools Admissions Test taken by academically and artistically gifted students.
-Unlike this select group of students, in Barbados, however, every pupil that turns 11 by August 31 of an academic year must take the 11+.
+Unlike this select group of students, in Barbados, however, every pupil who turns 11 by Aug.
+31 of an academic year must take the 11+.
 The higher their test scores, the better their chances of securing a coveted place at one of the more prestigious schools.
-Again, for my New Yorkers, consider the competition for and prestige of schools such as Brooklyn Latin School, Bronx High School of Science, Brooklyn Tech, Staten Island Technical High School, and Stuyvesant High School etc. In Barbados, the elite or older secondary schools as they’re called include: Christ Church Foundation School; The St. Michael School; The Lodge School; Combermere; Queen’s College (QC), and the institution that has traditionally been number one – Harrison College (HC) a.k.a.
+Again, for my New Yorkers, consider the competition for and prestige of schools such as Brooklyn Latin School, Bronx High School of Science, Brooklyn Tech, Staten Island Technical High School, and Stuyvesant High School etc. In Barbados, the elite or older secondary schools as they’re called include: Christ Church Foundation School; The St. Michael School; The Lodge School; Combermere; Queen’s College (QC), and the institution that has traditionally been No. 1 – Harrison College (HC) a.k.a.
 Kolij.
 Harrison College has produced five of Barbados’ seven prime ministers and its students hold the record for winning the most government scholarships and awards to pursue tertiary education.
 Nicholai gained entry, or as we say in Barbados, “passed” for Harrison College.
 He is disappointed.
 My sister is depressed.

 In Barbados, the issue of which secondary school one attends has always been a contentious one to say the least.
 Our society has long been known to judge a student and their potential for excellence by just the school uniform they wear.
 Unfortunately, some schools that fall into the “newer secondary schools” category have often suffered from this stereotype.
 Many students at these institutions have occasionally struggled with morale issues when compared to their peers at older secondary schools, so named because they were established in the 17th, 18th or 19th century.
 Most of the newer schools were opened in the mid to late 20th century.
 Older secondary schools arguably boast far more illustrious histories and prominent alumni than newer secondary schools.
 But they all provide pretty much the same education, similar syllabi, equally qualified faculty, same extracurricular activities, same exams to graduate and ultimately the same opportunities for a successful future.
 Perhaps, the biggest difference is the seemingly high “pressure” placed on students at older secondary schools to uphold the reputations of their respective schools.